vp-82/Data-Engineering-2023-HS/Week_07/07_Simple_Stream_processing.md

 After creating the Cloud Scheduler jobs, navigate to the [Cloud Scheduler](https://console.cloud.google.com/cloudscheduler) section of the Google Cloud Console to verify that the jobs have been created successfully.

-Instructions: Ensure that you see two jobs listed: positive-ratings-publisher and negative-ratings-publisher.
-Check that their schedules and configurations are correct.

 3. **Run the Cloud Scheduler Job Manually**

 ```bash